FRC701/Bragi/README.md

 - Go to Cameras tab
 - Start calibration.
 - Move board around until colored lines appear and collect an image.
 Repeat at least 12 times.
-- save calibration.
+- Save calibration.
-- repeat calibration for other resolutions.
+- Repeat calibration for other resolutions.
 The higher the resolution, the lower frame rate.

 ## Port Forwarding